janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * fast surface dialog
 * show detail on camera title

-+ link commands for playing from the cd
+\+ link commands for playing from the cd

 qe4: view menu checkboxes are wrong

-### John Carmack's .plan for Aug 27, 1997
+## John Carmack's .plan for Aug 27, 1997

 * fixed off-by-one cluster count
 * fixed surf/content bit mismatch
 * gun bob cycles
 * falling pitch change

-- make a fat pvs for rendering?
+\- make a fat pvs for rendering?
-+ trace needs to return contents
+\+ trace needs to return contents
-+ fix BUTTON_ANY
+\+ fix `BUTTON_ANY`
-+ rendering beams
+\+ rendering beams
-+ delta lightstyle controls from server
+\+ delta lightstyle controls from server
-+ finish animation cycling
+\+ finish animation cycling

+QE4: deleting brushes doesn't count as modified?
+initial time on spawn Tent
+underwater caustics
-QE4: deleting brushes doesn't count as modified? initial time on spawn Tent underwater caustics make all bobbing effects cvars title on inspector is broken for textures moveable alpha surfaces don't forget to set SURF_NOSUBDIV on warps and sky! freeze map just sets a HUD of the victory screen server scoreboard
+make all bobbing effects cvars
+title on inspector is broken for textures
+moveable alpha surfaces
+don't forget to set `SURF_NOSUBDIV` on warps and sky!
+freeze map just sets a HUD of the victory screen
+server scoreboard

-### John Carmack's .plan for Aug 28, 1997
+## John Carmack's .plan for Aug 28, 1997

 * fixed entity culling on gl
 * sorted axial and edge bevels on all brushes

-+ entity culling in GL
+\+ entity culling in GL
-+ imagelist should have the downsampled sizes
+\+ imagelist should have the downsampled sizes
-+ software should dump rgb lightmap data
+\+ software should dump rgb lightmap data

 an origin brush will never change a texinfo?
 NO! the offsets can change
-are brush numbers messed up because of removed brushes? plat push into floor use textureisresident in imagelist? load mip levels seperately duplicate planes make set detail not work on entities
+are brush numbers messed up because of removed brushes?
+plat push into floor
+use textureisresident in imagelist?
+load mip levels seperately
+duplicate planes
+make set detail not work on entities
-trinity: pivot feet! general atmospherics! ray trace: texture+s/t for each sample, hardware reconstructs walk up stairs by slope hitches up animating textures
+trinity: pivot feet! general atmospherics!
+ray trace: texture+s/t for each sample, hardware reconstructs
+walk up stairs by slope hitches up
+animating textures
 QE4: use gentextures
 QE4: flush all textures option

-### John Carmack's .plan for Aug 29, 1997
+## John Carmack's .plan for Aug 29, 1997

 sick

-### John Carmack's .plan for Aug 30, 1997
+## John Carmack's .plan for Aug 30, 1997

 * changed snapnormal
-* fixed BUTTON_ANY
+* fixed `BUTTON_ANY`
 * unix makefile
 * pic server
 * runcinematic call
 * console over cinematic fix

-+ console key during game cinematics
+\+ console key during game cinematics
-+ version number for quake 2?
+\+ version number for quake 2?
-+ cinematic set palette needs to clear screen
+\+ cinematic set palette needs to clear screen

-use cluster level leafs for sound radiosity jittered texel centers?
+use cluster level leafs for sound radiosity
+jittered texel centers?
-trinity: continuous textures, surface cache on all make net, pause, and drawcenterstring HUDs
+trinity: continuous textures, surface cache on all
+make net, pause, and drawcenterstring HUDs

-### John Carmack's .plan for Aug 31, 1997
+## John Carmack's .plan for Aug 31, 1997

 * fixed trigger_always
 * game dll by search path
 * cinematic NULL bug
 * help computer

-+ get rid of datablocks?
+\+ get rid of datablocks?
-+ dll init must clear the persistant data
+\+ dll init must clear the persistant data
-- savegame needs to save game.dll name
+\- savegame needs to save game.dll name
-+ save directory?
+\+ save directory?
-+ put pcx_t into qfiles.h?
+\+ put `pcx_t` into qfiles.h?
-+ unify all hud work into g_hud.c
+\+ unify all hud work into `g_hud.c`

 set command with flags?
+should "path" be renamed to pathlist?
+`trigger_allways` should be fixed size
+gameversion
-should "path" be renamed to pathlist? trigger_allways should be fixed size gameversion somehow don't resend big deltas (scoreboard hud) until ack? client side feedback glgentextures
+somehow don't resend big deltas (scoreboard hud) until ack?
+client side feedback
+glgentextures

-### John Carmack's .plan for Sep 01, 1997
+## John Carmack's .plan for Sep 01, 1997

 * QE4: bug with texture attributes on non-visible surfaces
 * stack bug for initial light maps

-+ pink lightmaps?
+\+ pink lightmaps?
-+ alt-tab should only minimize if full screen
+\+ alt-tab should only minimize if full screen
-+ version as command and var?
+\+ version as command and var?

-splashing sound when swimming at surface? brains make view roll around wasted polygons outside maps vis decompression overruns?
+splashing sound when swimming at surface?
-INVISIBLE_TO_OWNER INVISIBLE_TO_OTHER
+brains make view roll around
+wasted polygons outside maps
+vis decompression overruns?
+`INVISIBLE_TO_OWNER` `INVISIBLE_TO_OTHER`
 make * model names visible
-GL_MipMap overwriting?
+`GL_MipMap` overwriting?
 trinity: proper biped walking
-increase range of mouse slider gun shock based on damage source
+increase range of mouse slider
+gun shock based on damage source

-### John Carmack's .plan for Sep 02, 1997
+## John Carmack's .plan for Sep 02, 1997

 * serveronly semeaphor close check
 * error during initialization messagebox check
 * software rendering default wall image
 * unify slidestepmove

-+ progress bar
+\+ progress bar
-+ roll angles are getting set on rotating models
+\+ roll angles are getting set on rotating models
-+ blinking lights on bonus items
+\+ blinking lights on bonus items
-+ alpha test fix
+\+ alpha test fix

 bug with loading a new map after an errored out map
 qe4: turn region off for new map

-gun should show vertical acceleration on lifts view angle turning based on impacts muzzle flashes
+gun should show vertical acceleration on lifts
+view angle turning based on impacts
+muzzle flashes
 trinity: fully compressed textures need to compress the mip levels as well, instead of generating them from the most detailed form.
 trinity: different packing options to layout all the texture blocks.
 Square, thin, individual, etc.
 trinity: investigate performance of background disk paging and clustering of texture blocks into disk allocation units
 trinity: texture connectivity graph for prepaging?
-trinity: speculatively upload things that might be seen next frame to balance uploading? max upload, use lower mip levels if needed?
+trinity: speculatively upload things that might be seen next frame to balance uploading?
+max upload, use lower mip levels if needed?

-get rid of all the gl lightmaps in main memory! allow jump up off bottom of water floor to give more velocity merge net_udp and net_wins
+get rid of all the gl lightmaps in main memory!
+allow jump up off bottom of water floor to give more velocity
+merge `net_udp` and net_wins

 slippery slopes
 learned something: upload mip levels backwards

-### John Carmack's .plan for Sep 03, 1997
+## John Carmack's .plan for Sep 03, 1997

 * fixed scalloc size 0
 * box on planeside fix